If you and your partner separate, there are implications for your pension.

 Then your ex-partner will no longer receive a retirement pension.
 Although he or she will still receive a partner’s pension.

 You could choose not to apportion your retirement pension.
 For example, because your ex-partner has a good pension him/herself.
 In this case, you would retain all your retirement pension and your ex-partner won’t receive anything.
+However, it is recommended that you include this agreement in your divorce agreement.

 Your ex-partner receives a part of your retirement pension and your partner pension.
 We convert this into 1 pension.
 Your ex-partner will receive this pension when he/she retires.
 This is called conversion.